Did You Notice These Details in Casablanca? Look Again

 POINTS OF INTEREST AND NOTES FOR SUBSEQUENT VIEWINGS.

 Each character represents a country e.g. Two Japanese plotting; the Italian on the tail of the German; American indifference; French collaborators; the British robbed by foreign policy.
-Even the Balkan problem , (still ongoing), are mentioned via the Bulgarian couple.
+Even the Balkan problem , (still ongoing), is mentioned via the Bulgarian couple.
 Quite evidently, Rick’s actions symbolise the USA in its change in policy from isolationism to participation and ‘….the beginning of a beautiful friendship…’ is the USA and Europe joining forces to fight Nazism.

 The significance of Letters of Transit is a metaphor for the might of America’s power and resources and must be delivered to the right side.